TheArturthur/CoppermindScraper/Cosmere/Lifeless.md

 Emotional Allomancy would have more of an affect on a Lifeless than a regular person.
 A body killed with a [[Shardblade\|Shardblade]] could be Awakened into a Lifeless.
 A Lifeless Mistborn and/or Feruchemist could not use Allomancy and/or Feruchemy.
+A [[Chasmfiend\|chasmfiend]] could not become a Lifeless using a single Breath, and even if multiple were used it would not retain the [[Nahel Bond\|Nahel Bond]] which allowed it to support its own weight.

 https://coppermind.net/wiki/Lifeless